PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 -------------------------------------------------------------------------

 Function that compares two strings.
-First string consists of uint8_t characters, second string consists of char characters.
-Since all data that is received on slave device is stored in a register that is uint8_t type, data cannot be compared with C standard function strcmp().
-Usefull when comparing incomming data with a predefined string command.
+First string consists of uint8_t characters, and the second string consists of char characters.
+Since all data that is received on slave device is stored in a register that is of the uint8_t type, data cannot be compared with the C standard function strcmp().
+It is useful when comparing input data with a predefined string command.

 ```c
 int SPI_strcmp(uint8_t *str1, char *str2);